teodorachiosa/ngx-md-slides/README.md

 ## To do:

+- [ ] Update icon naming convention (from icon-menu to menu-icon)
+- [ ] Scale all content in "slides" view, not just text
 - [ ] Add total number of pages and a "jump to page" feature
 - [ ] Save settings to cookies
 - [ ] Perform accessibility checks (WCAG 2.2 minimum) and add an accessibility statement
 - [ ] Save presentation as PDF
+- [ ] Add "loading" states
 - [ ] Implement non-hardcoded languages (and use a `select` element)

 ## Folder structure